Music of Iceland: Experimental

 Ben Frost, born in Melbourne, living in Reykjavik, is bringing together electronic soundscapes with classical elements and noisy tunes.
 His latest album, Aurora, was released in June 2014.

-Classical elements also characterize the symphonic music of Icelandic born composer and singer Ólafur Arnalds.
+Classical elements also characterize the symphonic music of composer and singer Ólafur Arnalds.
 Other widely known experimental bands are Múm and the high school originated Hjaltalín.

 The trio Samaris have gained attention, especially in Europe, and have played festivals all over Europe.
 Their self-released EP, Stofnar falla, received positive reviews and was followed by their self-titled debut album, released in July 2013.

-Mengi in Reijkjavik is a centre for avant garde music, experimental music and contemporary music.
+Mengi in Reykjavik is a centre for avant garde music, experimental music and contemporary music.
 The organisation organizes performances, exhibitions, conferences and runs a recording studio and a record label.